LESSON 4: Managing Collaboration and Best Practices#

 Time: 10 min

-Working individually.
-Add contributing guidelines to the very repository used in Lessons 1 and 2.
-Use the template in: manuGil/fair-code to create your own guidelines.
+1. Working individually, use the CONTRIBUTING.md template provided in manuGil/fair-code to add contributing guidelines to the very repository used in Lessons 1 and 2.

 Episode 2: Licensing and Citation#